nguyensjsu/sp22-202-the-architects/README.md

    - What I did: Broke down Uno into objects
    - What I plan to do today: Setup Greenfoot, Plan Design Patterns
    - Blockers: N/A
+   - XP Value: Communication.
+We did struggle with communication earlier in the week, but by using Google Meetings and scheduling meetings in advance we were able to get more responsible with communication.

 - Waqas Kureshy
    - What I did: Explored Game development with Greenfoot